fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 The compilerOptions now has the key [lib](https://www.typescriptlang.org/tsconfig#lib) that includes "type definitions for things found in browser environments (like `document`)."

-Everything else should be more or less fine except that, at the moment, the configuration allows compiling JavaScript files, because <i>allowJs</i> is set to <i>true</i>.
+Everything else should be more or less fine except that, at the moment, the configuration allows compiling JavaScript files because <i>allowJs</i> is set to <i>true</i>.
 That would be fine if you need to mix TypeScript and JavaScript (e.g. if you are in the process of transforming a JavaScript project into TypeScript or something like that), but we want to create a pure TypeScript app, so let's change that configuration to  <i>false</i>.

-In our previous project, we used eslint to help us enforce coding style, and we'll do the same with this app.
+In our previous project, we used ESlint to help us enforce a coding style, and we'll do the same with this app.
 We do not need to install any dependencies, since create-react-app has taken care of that already.

-We configure eslint in <i>.eslintrc</i> with the following settings:
+We configure ESlint in <i>.eslintrc</i> with the following settings:

 ```js
 {